Ukrainian PM appeals to EU for immediate financial aid

 Asked when Ukraine needed new financial assistance, Yatseniuk told reporters in Brussels: “Let me put it in a nutshell - yesterday.”
 The EU, which last year offered a $15 billion package of loans and grants to Ukraine, is demanding far-reaching economic reforms in return.

-Brussels has refused to organize a donors’ conference to help Ukraine until Kiev produces a detailed blueprint for the country’s economic development.
+Brussels has refused to organise a donors’ conference to help Ukraine until Kiev produces a detailed blueprint for the country’s economic development.

 Yatseniuk said Ukraine was doing all it could.

-Ukraine has lost 20 percent of its economy due to Russia’s annexation of Crimea and the pro-Russian separatist uprising in the east, the Ukrainian currency has fallen sharply, and yet the government has raised more money in taxes, he said.
+The country had lost 20 percent of the Ukrainian economy due to Russia’s annexation of Crimea and the pro-Russian separatist uprising in the east, the Ukrainian currency had fallen sharply, and yet the government had raised more money in taxes, he said.

 “We will do everything that was promised ... but to overcome this period Ukraine needs to get some kind of cushion and this cushion is a new package of financial aid,” he said after talks with EU officials in Brussels.